Engineering blog

 Mauritshuis.
 Originally posted to Flickr as Dutch parliament, The Hague.
 Author Rainer Ebert.
 Posted under CC BY-SA 2.0.
 No changes were made to this image.

 When you think of Dutch architecture, what might come to mind is the famed canal houses of Amsterdam.
-However, Dutch architecture goes far beyond its canal houses – Dutch Baroque architecture being one of its most breathtaking styles.
+However, Dutch architecture goes far beyond its canal houses—Dutch Baroque architecture is one of its most breathtaking styles.

-The Dutch Baroque period saw the construction of distinctive palaces, churches and other buildings.
-Let’s take a closer look at what went into building them.
+The Dutch Baroque period saw the construction of distinctive palaces, churches, and other buildings.
+Let’s examine what went into building them.

 Introduction to Dutch Baroque Architecture